Humility + Will = Level 5

 Level 3: Competent Manager

 Here, you’re able to organize a group effectively to achieve specific goals and objectives.
-[Personally, I think team alignment begins with Level 3, since knowing what you AND your team is working on at any given time, is what makes the difference between efficient or not as a team.]
+[Personally, I think team alignment begins with Level 3, since knowing what you AND your team is working on at any given time, is what makes suports being efficient and beginning to work as a team.]

 Level 4: Effective Leader